suffolklibraries/sljekyll/_recurrents/chantry-health-walks.md

 ---
+recurrent-title: "Health walk"
-recurrent-title: "Health walk - programme available from the library or our Facebook page"
+recurrent-description: 'Programme available from the library or on <a href="https://www.facebook.com/Chantry-Library-797858243630998">our Facebook page</a>.'
 recurrent-day: first Sunday of the month
 recurrent-times: 1330-1600
 recurrent-location: chantry-library